 Department of Engineering and Computer Science

 The Department of Engineering and Computer Science offers a Bachelor of Science in Engineering, a Bachelor of Science in Computer Science, a Bachelor of Arts in Computer Information Systems, and minors in computer science and computer information systems.
-The department also provides a pre-engineering program as well as courses that support other science and math majors.

 The primary missions of the Department of Engineering and Computer Science at Azusa Pacific University are:

 - To offer exemplary undergraduate degree programs in engineering, computer science, and computer information systems;

 - To provide computer programming and technology courses for nonmajors;

 - To prepare students for graduate study and success in their chosen careers; and

 - To assist students in applying their knowledge and skills in service to society based on an understanding of Christian truth and values.

 - Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.